 The heater is on in the

-soon it will be far more tolerable.
-Gosh though, it's
+soon the temperatures will be more tolerable.
+Gosh though, it

 going to be great to stop seeing my breath when I exhale.

 I look like a smoker this morning though I confess that

 Clan of the Cave Bear series

 and of Ayla's travails in the winter certainly have more

 I'd love to hear what you do to stay warm in the winter.